 resolves

-1 to assess the participation of academia since the approval of Resolution 169 (Guadalajara, 2010);
+1 to promote the participation of academia in the framework of Resolution 169 (Busan, 2014);

+2 to enable the academia access to ITU-T documents;

-2 to allow the participation of academia in the various ITU-T study groups, workshops and working parties and the Telecommunication Standardization Advisory Group (TSAG), bearing in mind that academia should not have a role in decision-making;
+3 to allow the participation of academia in the various ITU-T Questions and study groups, workshops and working parties and the Telecommunication Standardization Advisory Group (TSAG), bearing in mind that academia should not have a role in decision-making;

-3 that academia shall be granted access to ITU-T documents;
+4 to invite the academiato participate and formulate its contributions through remote participation, as appropriate, according with the Resolution 167(Rev. Busan 2014) about the sstrengthening and developing ITU capabilities for electronic meetings and means to advance the work of the Union;

-4 that a representative from academia may serve as rapporteur;
+5 that a representative from academia may serve as rapporteur and vice chair of study groups and questions;

-5 to allow the participation of academia in the Global Standards Symposium (GSS) and the World Telecommunication Standardization Assembly (WTSA), in a non-advisory capacity;
+6 to allow the participation of academia in the Global Standards Symposium (GSS) and the World Telecommunication Standardization Assembly (WTSA), in a non-advisory capacity;

-6 to allow the participation of academia in WTSA side events and exhibitions;
+7 to allow the participation of academia in WTSA and other related events and exhibitions;

+8 to promote the participation of academia in the elaboration of technical reports and the publications of the Union, such as the ITU News, the Technical Journal and others technical publications, taking into account that the academia does research, studies and follow up the development of future technology, corresponding to the competence of the ITU.
+At the same time the academia has a perspective and a future vision that allow to address timely the future technology and applications

-7 to assign to TSAG study of the need for any additional measures and/or arrangements to facilitate the participation of academia and to benefit from their technical and intellectual expertise, and to report the results, through the Director of the Telecommunication Standardization Bureau, to the Council and to the next WTSA in 2016;
+9 to assign to TSAG study of the need for any additional measures and/or arrangements to facilitate the participation of academia and to benefit from their technical and intellectual expertise, and to report the results, through the Director of the Telecommunication Standardization Bureau, to the Council and to the next WTSA in 2020;

-8 that the amount of the annual financial contribution for the participation of academia should be a reduced amount, particularly for academia in developing countries2,

 instructs the Director of the Telecommunication Standardization Bureau

 1 to continue his successful efforts to explore and recommend, based in part on advice from TSAG, various mechanisms, such as the use of voluntary financial and in-kind contributions, to encourage cooperation with, and facilitate the increased participation of, academia in all six regions3;